 While rain gardens are a highly functional way to help protect water quality, they are also gardens and should be an attractive part of your yard and neighborhood.
 Think of the rain garden in the context of your home’s overall landscape design.
 Here are a few tips:

-When choosing native plants for the garden, it is important to consider the height of each plant, bloom time and
+When choosing native plants for the garden, it is important to consider the height of each plant, bloom time and color, and overall texture.

 Use plants that bloom at different times to create a long flowering season.